Chapter Eleven: Lasagna No Longer

 "I am a Cat Woman!"
 Val yelled furiously.
 She scratched at Nash's arm and I saw a streak of red open up.
 I ran to Nash in an effort to steady her.
 She stood there like a blinking statue.
 Val jumped back, crouched, and licked her bloody claws.
 Slowly she crawled towards me.

 "Did you like that suppository, Riese?" she said, looking up at me with her green eyes, "I designed it myself.
 I hope it came in handy for you.
 Look- my partner and I have some things we need to discuss alone.
 Why don't you just give me the microphone and I'll wait 'til you leave to tell the kittens below what just happened.
 Give you a head start.
 That's more than fair."

 I fearfully held the microphone up over my head and circled around Nash, trying to read her expression.
-She seemed to stunned to help me deal with her deranged partner.
+She seemed too stunned to help me deal with her deranged partner.
 Was she going to let me die?
+I wished Joyce was there.
 From the back of the room, I heard the sparking intensify.
 Over that buzzing was a low and deep moan growing louder.